ourresearch/depsy-research/introducing_depsy.md

 ## Person impact

 There are lots of ways to represent differing contributions among authors of a paper, including [author order](http://www.phdcomics.com/comics/archive.php?comicid=562), corresponding authorship, acknowledgements, and more explicit contribution statements.
+(Dan: maybe mention project credit here?
+If so, may need to talk about the fact that all software contributions are embedded in just one of the 14 categories, and perhaps suggest how this might be refined.)

 Representation of software authorship has evolved, for the most part, seperately.
 So if we want to look at software authorship in an academic context, we need to translate software-native authorship representations into something academics can understand and work with.

 Depsy does this by calculating transitive credit for the authors of research software.
 That means we look at the impact of the research software they've contributed to, times the size of the contribution they've made to each project, summed accross everything they've worked on.
-For more on transitive credit, see [Katz and Smith 2014](http://arxiv.org/abs/1407.5117).
+For more on transitive credit, see [Katz and Smith 2015](http://dx.doi.org/10.5334/jors.by).

 ### Authorship